-- (1) Examination prerequisites and results, as well as academic degrees obtained through degree programmes at German universities or universities of cooperative education (state or state-recognised), or at foreign universities (state or state-recognised), will be recognised as long as there is no significant difference concerning the skills acquired, courses taken and degree obtained through the programme.
-This recognition is required in order to continue an academic programme, take examinations, start a further academic programme or be admitted to a doctoral programme.
-The validity of § 15, paragraph 3 and 4 LBG (State Public Service Law) remains unaffected. - (2) Preliminary and intermediate examinations taken at other German universities in the same degree programme or in a similar degree programme will be recognised.
+(1) Examination prerequisites and results, as well as academic degrees obtained in degree programmes at German universities or universities of cooperative education (state or state-recognised), or at foreign universities (state or state-recognised), will be recognised as long as there is no significant difference concerning the skills acquired, courses taken and degree obtained in the programme.
+This recognition is required in order to continue an academic programme, take examinations, enrol in a further academic programme or be admitted to a doctoral programme.
+The validity of § 15, Sections 3 and 4 LBG (State Public Service Law) remains unaffected.

+- (2) Preliminary and intermediate examinations taken at other German universities in the same degree programme or in a similar degree programme will be recognised.
 Courses completed at recognised distance-learning institutions will be considered equivalent to those in a corresponding traditional degree programme with regard to determining the duration of study. - (3) It is the applicant's responsibility to provide all information necessary for achievements to be recognised.
-It is the responsibility of the office which carries out the recognition procedure to prove that an application does not fulfil the requirements. - (4) If agreements exist between the Federal Republic of Germany and other states concerning equivalent university degree programmes (Equivalency

-Agreements) that favour students from other states by way of derogation from paragraph 1 and § 29, paragraph 2, sentence 5 of the LHG (Act on Higher Education of the Land of Baden-Württemberg), the rules and regulations in the Equivalency Agreement take precedence.

-- (5) Examination results are to be graded on the basis of a credit point system that allows for achievements in equivalent or similar degree programmes to be recognised; this also applies to universities of cooperative education, provided there is equivalence. - (6) Knowledge and skills gained outside a university degree programme may be recognised for such a programme, as long as - the requirements for university admission are fulfilled at the time of recognition, - 2. the knowledge and skills to be recognised for the university degree programme are equivalent in both content and level to the course credits and examinations which they should replace, and - 3. the criteria for recognition have been verified in an accreditation.
-Knowledge and skills gained outside a university degree programme may not replace more than 15 credit points within the degree programme of a 50% major subject (1st or 2nd major), or 7 credit points in a 25% minor subject.
-A Bachelor's thesis will not be recognised.
-If documentation of individual examinations that would provide evidence of specific knowledge and skills cannot be provided, the examinations board may request the completion of a placement test. - (7) For refresher courses, credit points may be given for courses and examinations.
+It is the responsibility of the office which carries out the recognition procedure to prove that an application does not fulfil the requirements. - (4) If agreements exist between the Federal Republic of Germany and other states concerning equivalent university degree programmes (Equivalency Agreements) that favour students from other states by way of derogation from paragraph 1 and § 29, paragraph 2, clause 5 of the LHG (Act on Higher Education of the Land of Baden-Württemberg), the rules and regulations in the Equivalency Agreement take precedence. - (5) Examination results are to be graded on the basis of a credit system that allows for achievements in equivalent or similar degree programmes to be recognised; this also applies to universities of cooperative education, provided there is equivalence. - (6) Knowledge and skills gained outside a university degree programme may be recognised for such a programme, as long as - 1. the requirements for university admission are fulfilled at the time of recognition. - 2. the knowledge and skills to be recognised for the university degree programme are equivalent in both content and level to the course credits and examinations which they should replace, and - 3. the criteria for recognition have been verified in an accreditation. - Knowledge and skills gained outside a university degree programme may not replace more than 50% of the university degree programme.
+Universities will specify the details of the examination rules and regulations, in particular the extent to which knowledge and skills gained outside a university degree programme can be recognised and the prerequisites that must be fulfilled.
+The examination rules and regulations may require the completion of a placement test. - (7) For refresher courses, credits may be given for courses and examinations.
 When recognising credits from refresher courses for a university degree programme, paragraphs 2 and 5 as well as paragraph 6 sentence 1 no. 1 apply accordingly.
 When recognising knowledge and skills gained outside a university degree programme for refresher courses, paragraph 6 applies accordingly.

-§ 8 Unexcused absences, withdrawal, deception and breaches of regulations
+§ 8 Unexcused absences, withdrawal, deception and breaches of regulations written examination by the established deadline, unless the candidate is not at fault for the deadline being exceeded.